 What is the Sports Medicine Program?

-Schools with certified athletic trainers are proven to have lower serious injury rates, and better concussion identification rates, than schools without.
+With the recent media focus on concussion, sudden cardiac and heat-related deaths in school athletics, there is little question that having a qualified health care professional onsite for young athletes is crucial.
 That’s why we place certified athletic trainers in local high schools through our Sports Medicine Program.
 Our athletic trainers provide daily on-site medical care at practices and games, triage accidents and injuries, diagnose and manage concussions, and educate athletes and coaches on injury prevention and sports safety.
 In short, they do a lot!
 And, they do all of this at no cost to students or their families.
 Since 2015, our high school Sports Medicine Program has grown from four schools to eight, and our athletic trainers now care for more than 5,000 student athletes annually.
 All of this thanks to the generous support of The Center physicians and our donors.

 Why We are Here

 That’s where we step in with our high school Sports Medicine Program.
-Started in 2000 by concerned physicians at The Center, The Center Foundation is the only nonprofit in Central Oregon solely dedicated to ensuring that youth are safe, healthy, and protected while participating in sports.
+Started over two decades ago by concerned physicians at The Center, The Center Foundation is the only nonprofit program in Central Oregon solely dedicated to ensuring that youth are safe, healthy, and protected while participating in sports.
 In short, we fill the gap by providing the athletic trainers that our schools cannot afford.

 How Can YOU Help?